DISCONNECTION (CUT-OFF) NOTICE

 Should you have a large balance or a financial hardship, you may request an extended due date by calling 817-985-2120 or 1-877-416-2220 (toll-free).
 Payment arrangement requests will not be accepted via any other method.
 In order to avoid disconnection, payment arrangements must be made no later than 5:00 p.m. the day before your scheduled disconnection date.

 If an unusually large volume of water is charged to your utility bill due to a leak, you may request an adjustment once the leak is repaired.
-Complete the Leak Adjustment Request Form, and deliver it to the Utility Billing Department in City Hall (405 Municipal Drive) or mail/fax it to the address/number provided on the form.
+Request a Leak Adjustment Request Form, and deliver it to the Utility Billing Department in City Hall (405 Municipal Drive) or mail/fax it to the address/number provided on the form.
 Adjustment requests will not be accepted via any other method.
 When faxing the form, it is recommended that you call to verify the request has been received and approved.
 Forms must be received within 90 (ninety) days of the completed repairs.

 *Utility Payments made via the City of Kennedale’s convenient and secure Online Customer Service Portal are generally processed the following business day.
 It is your responsibility to ensure that payments are made in sufficient time to meet the required deadlines.
 The City of Kennedale makes no guarantees, promises, or warranties, regarding the accuracy of the information provided on this site.
 There is no guarantee that this online payment service will show all of your unpaid utility bills.
 The City of Kennedale and the processor of electronic payments assume no responsibility for data entered by service users.
 Payments completed online will be processed by the City of Kennedale within 24 (twenty-four) hours after notification of payment is received.